aboudicheng/use-optimistic-reducer/README.md

 React reducer hook for handling optimistic UI updates and race-conditions.

 ## Installation
+With npm:

 `$ npm install use-optimistic-reducer`

+With yarn:

+`$ yarn add use-optimistic-reducer`

 ## How It Works
 Internally, `useOptimisticReducer` uses the `React.useReducer()` hook to handle its state.
 You can use `useOptimisticReducer` to update the state by dispatching an action.